 BoothBook notifies customers, admin and staff of booking and event information by sending out emails on your behalf, by sending on behalf of your email server.
 Some mail clients such as gmail or hotmail/outlook will not allow BoothBook to do this.

 The issue is usually with the e-mail address specified in your settings, go to Configuration (cog) icon on the tool bar on the left, Global Settings> Contact & Location>Business E-mail Address.You may have issues with a gmail or hotmail/outlook addresses going into your customers' spam folders, or not sending at all, as they do not allow other servers to send on their behalf.
 Use an email address that is matched to your domain name (e.g. email@example.com).
 However, we can provide you with a firstname.lastname@example.org email address if you need and we'll forward it to your non-domain email address - simply request this via Help & Support in your dashboard.

 If Step 1 is complete, move onto Step 2:

 The cause of this issue may also be that your domain provider is warning recipients that your emails are being sent from a different server (BoothBook) and not from your webmail, or POP or IMAP accounts.

 To resolve this, we need to add a TXT or SPF record to your domains DNS settings.
 Login to your domain registrars website, and edit the DNS settings for your domain.

 Step 3: Add a TXT or SPF Record

 Add a TXT or SPF record that includes the BoothBook IP address.
-The type should be "TXT" and the "Value" should be...
+The type should be "TXT", the name/host should be '@'and the "Value" should be...

 v=spf1 a mx ip4:22.214.171.124 ~all